madhu221b/uva-dl2-team11/blogpost.md

 While the above analysis shows that the predictions of our transformer are affected by distant nodes, it does not necessarily follow that _accurate_ predictions depend on the information in those nodes.
 Note in (TABLE REF) that the transformer had a very large gap in performance between the train and test data compared to the other models.
 Therefore, it's possible that the transformer was simply over-fitting to distant nodes, and they are unimportant when generalising to the test set.

 To test this hypothesis explicitly, we tested how the accuracy of our models changed when we replaced the input features at a specific distance (as measured by shortest path) from the target node with the mean input features of the dataset.
-If there is useful information in distant nodes, we expect to see a large drop in accuracy when we replace the features of those nodes.
+If there is useful information in distant nodes, we expect to see a larg e drop in accuracy when we replace the features of those nodes.

 The results are reported below, where the y-axis shows either the accuracy or macro-weighted f1 score as a proportion of what is obtained when the original input features are used.